The VIS is justifiably proud of its many Olympic, Paralympic and World Champions who have not only succeeded in sport but also in life.

 The VIS was set up to assist the development of Victoria’s best athletes.
 It was established in 1990 by the State Government as a private trustee company, with its Board of Directors appointed by the Victorian Minister for Sport.

 The VIS is located at Lakeside Stadium, Albert Park.
 It is a non-residential institute, which utilises Melbourne’s outstanding sporting facilities, to allow high performance athletes to live and train in Melbourne, the sporting capital of Australia.

-The VIS is funded by the State Government through Sport and Recreation Victoria, the Commonwealth Government through the Australian Sports Commission and numerous corporate sector sponsors.
+The VIS is funded by the State Government through Sport and Recreation Victoria, the Commonwealth Government through the Australian Sports Commission, NSO & SSA's and numerous corporate sector sponsors.

-VIS programs are conducted in partnership with State Sporting Associations.
+VIS programs are conducted in partnership with National and State Sporting Associations.

 The VIS provides a range of services and support to its athletes including advanced and specialised coaching, sport science and sports medicine services, career and education advice, and training and competition support.

 The VIS has close associations with sporting organisations, schools and universities, and private clinics and practitioners, ensuring that athletes receive optimal benefits.

 Several sports have established National Training Centre programs at the VIS to enable many of Australia’s best athletes to prepare for international competition.